-Poor data quality results in US$ 3.1 trillion loss every year for the U.S. companies.
+Poor data quality results in a US$ 3.1 trillion loss every year for U.S. companies.

 The onus of bad data on people

 A Harvard Business Review suggests how grave and undermined data-driven practices are across various industry verticals.
-Only sixteen per cent of managers trust their data to base a business decision upon while vehemently agreeing that sparse data does increase costs, and do not let them make any decision.
-Hard-to-access data makes it difficult for brand managers to strategise and implement it.
+Only sixteen percent of managers trust their data to base a business decision upon while vehemently agreeing that sparse data does increase costs, and do not let them make any decision.
+Hard-to-access data makes it difficult for brand managers to strategize and implement it.
 The existing customers remain unhappy, and the new customers a distant dream.

-Another study suggests that serious errors plague more than fifty per cent of new data generated by business and only three per cent of the data is acceptable, where acceptable is a broad term used by the researchers.
+Another study suggests that serious errors plague more than fifty percent of new data generated by businesses and only three percent of the data is acceptable, whereas acceptable is a broad term used by the researchers.